-Information Sheet-7 Ensuring the capability of the work team that aligns with the requirements of the procedure
+Information Sheet 7 Ensuring capability of the work team

 7.1.
 Teams

 A team is a group of people working toward a common purpose.
 A team is a group of people who work together toward a common goal.
 Teams have defined membership (which can be either large or small) and a set of activities to take part in.
 People on a team collaborate on sets of related tasks that are required to achieve an objective.
 Each member is responsible for contributing to the team, but the group as a whole is responsible for the team's success.